PhysSandbox

 How it works

 A voltaic (galvanic) cell converts spontaneous redox chemistry into electrical work.
 This page sketches two beakers, a salt bridge, and an external wire with a voltmeter.
-Standard reduction potentials decide which side oxidizes; the Nernst equation updates E_cell when ion concentrations depart from 1 M.
+Standard reduction potentials decide which side oxidizes; the Nernst equation updates E_cell when ion concentrations depart from 1 M. Same metal with different concentrations is a concentration cell.

 Key equations